Processed foods are not just microwave meals and ready meals.

 - drinks, such as milk or soft drinks

-Not all processed food is a bad choice.
+Not all processed food is bad for you.
 Some foods need processing to make them safe, such as milk, which needs to be pasteurised to remove harmful bacteria.
 High-fibre breakfast cereals, wholemeal breads, and some lower-fat yoghurt can also form part of a healthy diet.

 Other foods need processing to make them suitable for use, such as pressing seeds to make oil.